Rural electrification: G.R.I.D. (Grassroots and Rural Innovative Development)

-GRID is an Indian start-up aimed at facilitating sustainable economic and social development through low cost energy solutions in rural areas.
+GRID is an Indian start-up aimed at facilitating sustainable economic and social development through low-cost energy solutions in rural areas.
 Outside of microgrid systems, GRID has utilized solar energy to solve a myriad of issues that plague rural communities.
-For example, Grid has set up solar powered reverse osmosis filtration plants in rural India to help eliminate water insecurity.
+For example, GRID has set up solar-powered reverse osmosis filtration plants in rural India to help eliminate water insecurity.
 Only 18% of India's rural population have access to treated tap water, forcing locals to rely on unsafe groundwater.
-GRID's filtration plant is able to provide 20,000 to 30,000 liters of clean water per day which helps to alleviate this issue and reduce the spread of water-borne illness.
+GRID's filtration plant is able to provide 20,000 to 30,000 liters of clean water per day, which helps to alleviate this issue and reduce the spread of water-borne illness.
 Additionally, the ease of distribution has reduced the amount of time spent collecting water, allowing for more time on productive tasks and a reduction in time poverty.
-Finally, GRID employs locals in the community to run the plants day to day operations.
+Finally, GRID employs locals in the community to run the plant's day-to-day operations.
 From the ground up, GRID's business model fosters the development of rural communities and they plan to scale their operations across India.